1998 Winter Olympics opening ceremony: Torch relay and the lighting of the Olympic cauldron

-At the end of a 49-day torch relay across Japan, the Olympic flame is carried into the stadium by Chris Moon, an Landmine Survivors Network member and an advocate for banning anti-personnel landmines.
+At the end of a 49-day torch relay across Japan, the Olympic flame is carried into the stadium by Chris Moon, a Landmine Survivors Network member and an activist and advocate for banning anti-personnel landmines.
 He is accompanied by the local Nagano children featured earlier wearing their flag sweaters.
-There is also a reprise of the theme song, When Children Rule the World.
-Moon hands over the Olympic torch to Masako Chiba, bronze medalist for the Women's 10,000 metres at the 1997 World Championships in Athletics in Athens, but only after presenting the torch and Olympic Flame to the Imperial Couple in the royal box, with the Emperor and Empress applauding him.
+"When Children Rule the World" is reprised upon his entry into the staging area.
+Moon hands over the Olympic torch to Masako Chiba, bronze medalist for the Women's 10,000 metres at the 1997 World Championships in Athletics in Athens.
+Before doing so, Moon and the children presented the Olympic Flame to the Imperial Couple in the royal box, with the Emperor and Empress applauding Moon.